 Djibouti is strategically located in Eastern Africa and has access to the Red Sea and the Gulf of Aden, one of the world’s most important shipping routes.
 Its location makes Djibouti a transport hub for neighbouring countries as well as for the region as a whole.

-Djibouti's exports are dominated by live animals, including camels, sheep, and goats.
-Djibouti also exports coffee and different types of beans (kidney, chickpeas, soya)
+Djibouti's leading exports in 2023 were vegetable oils.
+Djibouti also exports coffee and different types of beans (kidney, chickpeas, soya).

 Djibouti's most important trading partners are the EU, the UAE and China.
-Together these countries account for over 40% of total trade, which, however, is mostly driven by their importance as import markets.
-The largest share of Djibouti's exports goes to neighbouring Ethiopia and Somalia.
+Together these countries accounted for about 40% of total trade in 2023, which, however, is mostly driven by their importance as import markets.
+The largest share of Djibouti's exports goes to Singapore as well as neighbouring Ethiopia and Somalia.

 Djibouti's economy is mainly based on the services sector which contributes about 80% to the country's GDP.
 The services sector includes telecommunications, financial and trade related services connected to its geographical position on the Horn of Africa and its modern port complex.
 The agricultural potential is small due to harsh terrain and unfavourable conditions and existent activity is mainly for subsistence purposes.
 The industrial sector remains underdeveloped.

-With a trade openness ratio of 340% (2022), Djibouti ranks among the world’s most open countries.
-This ratio also reflects the high importance of international trade for the small economy.
+With a trade openness ratio of 343% (2023), Djibouti ranks among the world’s most open countries.
+This ratio also reflects the high importance of international trade for the small economy and its role as a transit country for neighbouring land-locked Ethiopia.

-Over half of Djibouti's exports to the EU market are eligible for preferences granted by the EU's EBA arrangement.
+Share of Djibouti's exports to the EU that were eligible for EBA preferences in 2023.

 The largest product sections under the EBA changed drastically from the 2019.
 In 2022, The EU started importing fibres and fabrics from Djibouti, which now account for over half of the total import.
 However, the utilisation rate remains low, around 13%.

-Access all info about EU-Djibouti relations on the International Partnerships website: https://international-partnerships.ec.europa.eu/countries/djibouti_en
+Access all info about EU-Djibouti relations on the International Partnerships website.